 - Put other descriptive words into your child’s ears.
 Maybe they have a good sense of direction, or is great with animals.
 Perhaps they are great with children and a “born teacher,” or an artist, or loves to cook.
 Your child should get practice defining themself in positive terms.
 Identify, label, and develop strengths and interests.
 Point out or spend time with adults with similar gifts, so your child can see adults like themselves.

 Be Cautious of the Push to Self-label

 Many people think that self-knowledge is the same thing as self-labeling.
 It is not.
 Knowledge brings power.
-Labeling can bring bad feelings if it’s not done right.
+Learning disability labels can bring bad feelings if not done right.